Hamza417/Felicity/README.md

 ### Custom Audio Engine

 - **Dual Decoder** utilizing both hardware and software decoding through FFmpeg.
-- **Custom DSP:** All audio processors are native and custom-built for optimal performance and extensive control over the audio output.
+- **Custom DSP:** The entire audio processing chain (EQ, Bass, Reverb) is written in C++ via JNI.
+It utilizes ARM NEON SIMD auto-vectorization to process audio arrays with absolute minimum CPU overhead.
     - Supports bass, treble and more.
     - Native downmixing support to pass multichannel audio to stereo output.
 - **Advanced Effects:** Integrated spatial effects including stereo widening and tape saturation for an analog feel.
-- **10-band Equalizer:** A powerful equalizer with 10 adjustable frequency bands upto +/-15 dB with dedicated PreAmp support.
+- **10-band Equalizer:** A powerful equalizer with 10 adjustable frequency bands up to +/-15 dB with dedicated PreAmp support.
 - **Gapless Playback:** Seamless transition between tracks without any gaps or interruptions.
 - **High-Resolution Audio Support:** Support for high-resolution audio formats such as FLAC, ALAC,